isaac60103/TensorFlow-LSTM/README.md

 # Tensorflow-LSTM
-# Description
+**Description**
-I am new to tensorflow and RNN.
-This is my practice to understand the LSTM and the usage of tensorflow.
+This is my practice to understand LSTM and usage of tensorflow.

-This repo use LSTM cell to train Jin-Yong novel, which is written by famous Chinese novelist.
+The repo use LSTM cell to train Jin-Yong novel, which is written by famous Chinese novelist.
 I choose character-level language as model and generate a short paragraph to see if it works well or not.

-[How to use]
+**  How to use**

-[Configuration]
+**  Configuration**

-[Experiment Result]
+**  Experiment Result**

-[Reference]
+**  Reference**
 I reference a lot of document to implement this code.
 Here are some of documents that is highly recommended if you are interested in RNN

 http://karpathy.github.io/2015/05/21/rnn-effectiveness/